 Increase Affordable Housing

-As a State Representative, I have advocated for programs to reduce the property tax burden on seniors, to help young people afford to live in CT, and have supported rental and mortgage relief for those negatively impacted by COVID-19, and would continue to focus on these areas as Mayor.
-We also need to continue to work to hold developers accountable to the people and ensure that any development is smart, inclusive, and sustainable.
-I would work to make Stamford a more livable and affordable city for all residents by taking the following actions:
+As a State Representative, I have been a fierce advocate for programs that reduce the property tax burden on seniors, help young people afford to live in CT, and support rental and mortgage relief for those negatively impacted by COVID-19.
+As your mayor, I will fight every day to make Stamford a more livable and affordable city for all residents by taking the following actions:

-Working with the state to expand rental relief for residents impacted by COVID-19
+Working with the state to expand rental relief for residents impacted by COVID-19.

-Prioritizing property tax relief programs for seniors and low-income residents
+Prioritizing property tax relief programs for seniors and low-income residents.

-Advancing community land trust opportunities to expand more permanent affordable housing and cooperative housing opportunities
+Advancing community land trust opportunities to expand more permanent affordable housing and cooperative housing opportunities.